 Air Mobility Command (AMC)

-SEATTLE-TACOMA (SEA-TAC) INTL GATEWAY AMC flights in/out of SEA-TAC serve bases in Japan and Korea exclusively.
-Check-in counters for duty passengers are located adjacent to HAWAIIAN AIRLINES.
+Seattle-Tacoma International Airport (SEA) AMC Gateway flights in and out of Seattle serve bases in Japan and Korea exclusively.
+Check-in counters for duty passengers are located adjacent to Hawaiian Airlines which you can get step-by-step directions on our Interactive Map.
 Check-in time begins 6 hrs prior to departure.
-Duty passengers must be in line No Later Than (NLT) 3 hrs 20 mins prior to scheduled departure.
+Duty passengers must be in line no later than 3 hrs 20 mins prior to scheduled departure.
 Space-A roll calls are conducted 3 hrs prior to departure at counters on the ticketing level.
-Currently, all departures are scheduled between 08:30L and 08:50L PDT on Tuesday, Thursday and Sunday.

 - For more information, please visit the AMC Passenger Travel Information

 - Military Travelers can coordinate luggage porting assistance directly with Sky Caps Service at 206-661-3560

 The USO is open on the Mezzanine level above Checkpoint 3 and now open 6 days a week!

 - Sundays from 12 p.m. to 8 p.m.

 - Mondays, Wednesdays, and Saturdays from 8 a.m. to 4 a.m. (next day)

 - Tuesdays and Thursdays from 8 a.m. to Midnight

 The SEA Center serves our military members and their families with a full nursery, children's games, books, and toys; sleeping facilities, showers, free snack bar, comprehensive travel information and assistance, and a lounge area that includes a big-screen TV, X-box games, Internet access, and library.
 For more information call (206) 246-1908 or visit their website.